waydabber/BetterDisplay/README.md

 Please note that even if you don't buy the app, you can still use many of the features for free (if you are a non-business user).
 A 14-day trial is also available to fully evaluate BetterDisplay Pro before purchase.

-If you are using the free functionalities of the app, please don't forget to star the GitHub page and spread the word about the app! :)

 For more information on licensing, trial, prices and refund, privacy, please read the [License Terms & Conditions, Refund and Privacy Policy](https://github.com/waydabber/BetterDisplay/discussions/739)!

+Please don't forget to star the GitHub page and spread the word about the app! :)

 ## Installation

-Install the app by one of the following methods:
+Install the app using one of the following methods:

 ### Manual
 1. Download the [latest version](https://github.com/waydabber/BetterDisplay/releases)